jessepav/libgdx-wiki-old/Models.md

 A model is not intended to be actual rendered.
 Instead you should create one or more ModelInstances of a Model, which are used for the actual rendering.
 The structure of a ModelInstance is roughly the same as a Model.

 ## Nodes
 A model is a hierarchical representation of nodes.
 In practice this means that a model contains an array of nodes and each node contains also an array of nodes.
-Nodes can be accessed using the public `nodes` array or using one of the the `getNode(...)` methods.
+Nodes can be accessed using the public `nodes` array or using one of the `getNode(...)` methods.
 Each node has a unique `id` within a model.

 Each Node can belong to only one Model or one ModelInstance at a time and is never shared amongst multiple Models or ModelInstances.
 Modifications to a Node of a ModelInstance will therefore only affect that particular ModelInstance.
 Modifications to a Node of a Model will affect that Model and all ModelInstances created from it after the modifications, but previously created ModelInstances from that Model remain unchanged.